Skip to main content

 Accelerating sustainable building

-Harvard is accelerating sustainable building to address the climate crisis, enhance health, productivity, equity, and quality of life on campus – as well as for those in our value chain and their communities.
+Harvard is accelerating sustainable building to address the climate crisis, enhance health, productivity, and quality of life on campus – as well as for those in our value chain and their communities.
 Through sustainable design, construction, sourcing, and operation of our buildings and landscapes, the University helps to foster a flourishing community on campus, locally in Cambridge and Boston and globally.

 Illustrated graphic demonstrating buildings against a green square background.